kittycat-homes/rssc-intract/README.md

 - clone the repo
 - run `build.sh`

+## setting up database
+install postgresql

+switch to the postgres user and create a user with `createuser --pwprompt username`

+create a database with `createdb -O username database`

+set database url in config file to `postgres://username:password@localhost/database`

 ## running
 when running from the command line and not specifying a config path [confy](https://crates.io/crates/confy) will automatically look for a config file from your default location.